This features a gallery of abandoned churches and religious buildings in the United States.

 First Baptist Church

-The First Baptist Church is located in Fayette County, West Virginia.
+The First Baptist Church is located in Thurmond, West Virginia.

 Hills Chapel was established c.
 1899 in Pocahontas County, West Virginia.
 1